Theory of Operation

 UART module has a few interrupts including general data flow interrupts and unexpected event interrupts.

 If the TX FIFO level becomes smaller than the TX water mark level (configurable via FIFO_CTRL.RXILVL and FIFO_CTRL.TXILVL), the tx_watermark interrupt is raised to inform SW.
+If the TX FIFO is empty, the tx_empty interrupt is raised to inform SW.
 If the RX FIFO level becomes greater than or equal to RX water mark level (configurable via FIFO_CTRL.RXILVL and FIFO_CTRL.TXILVL), the rx_watermark interrupt is raised to inform SW.

-Note that the watermark interrupts are level-based status interrupts.
+Note that the watermark interrupts and the empty interrupt are level-based status interrupts.
 They will stay asserted for as long as the FIFO levels are in violation of the configured level and cannot be cleared by writing to the status register.
-This also means that the tx_watermark starts off in an asserted state (resets high).
+This also means that tx_watermark and tx_empty start off in an asserted state (reset high).

-If TX FIFO becomes empty as part of transmit, the interrupt tx_empty is asserted.
+If TX FIFO becomes empty as part of transmit, the interrupt tx_done is asserted once the final byte has been transmitted.
 The transmitted contents may be garbage at this point as old FIFO contents will likely be transmitted.

 rx_overflow